November 23, 2021

-Once a privacy rights request comes in, organizations typically have between 15 to 45 days to respond depending on the jurisdiction in scope.
+Once a privacy rights request comes in, organizations typically have a required response time of between 15 to 45 days depending on the jurisdiction in scope.
 Automating DSAR response management is critical for privacy teams, as they’re becoming responsible for more DSAR resolutions than ever before.
 Therefore, it’s important that a robust workflow is in place so that the response to the DSAR request is efficient.

 Your workflow will need to include the key steps required for completing requests, such as verifying the identity of the subject, discovering, and potentially redacting or deleting personal data in scope, checking for legal holds, communicating with the Data Subject as well as gaining any necessary internal approval.
 With different privacy regulations having different requirements, the flexibility of having different workflows depending on the type of request, location of the data subject, as well as other factors is necessary.

 Having robust workflows in place certainly helps to make the response efficient.
-However, a workflow of complete manual steps risks creating time consuming responses.
-Which is why most organizations are now looking at what can be done to further automate.
+However, a workflow of complete manual steps risks creating time-consuming responses.
+This is why most organizations are now looking at what can be done to further automate.